 Youth Forum is a dynamic, community-based discussion group made up of diverse youth and adults, working together meeting monthly to support youth services and build strong community assets for healthy youth and families.
 This program helps youth and local adult leaders to come together in a safe space to communicate about important issues and form connections to build up the positive community assets available.

-Now in its SECOND YEAR – Youth Forum at Mountain View Middle School!!!
+Now in its FIFTH YEAR – Youth Forum at Mountain View Middle School!!!

 Given the tremendous success of Youth Forum at GHS, we are so pleased to be able to offer Youth Forum at MVMS providing an age-appropriate venue for all interested 7-8 graders to meet regularly with caring youth service providers (ie: CHCY, Library, Parks & Rec, YMCA, Faith Community, Prevention Experts, School Guidance and Administration) allowing the young teens’ voices to be shared and heard on topics that are relevant to them.